• Skip to primary navigation

 melted chocolate in bowl

-To melt the chocolate, place ½ cup of low-carb chocolate chips and 2 tsp. butter or coconut oil in a microwavable safe bowl.
+To melt the chocolate, place ยฝ cup of low-carb chocolate chips and two teaspoons of butter or coconut oil in a microwavable safe bowl.

-Heat for 30 seconds then stir.
-Then, heat in 15-second intervals, stirring between each interval, until it's fully melted.
+Heat for 30 seconds, then stir.
+Then, heat in 15-second intervals, stirring between intervals until it fully melts.

-💭Tip: If you prefer not to use a microwave, place the ingredients in a large, heatproof bowl over a small pot of boiling water, being sure the bottom of the bowl isn't touching the water.
-Stir until completely melted then remove from heat.
+💭Tip: If you prefer not to use a microwave, place the ingredients in a large, heatproof bowl over a small pot of boiling water, making sure the bottom of the bowl isn't touching the water.
+Stir until completely melted, then remove from heat.

 close up of cookie dough bite with melted chocolate